More exploration on this week's Sunday cycle trip along the canal.

 New bridge over the River Liffey at Carnalway. shown on the c.
 1837 first edition 6" OSI amp.
 Map image courtesy OSI (Tailte Éireann) |

 Bridge over River Liffey at Carnalway.
-The corn mill has disappeared by the time the 25" map was drafted.
 Map image courtesy OSI (Tailte Éireann) |

 On